maubanel/GMS2-4-Directions/last-key/README.md

 ##### `Step 11.`\|`4DIR`| :large_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Now you will notice that the **last_movement_key** will only update if I press one of the movement keys I have defined.
+Now you will notice that the **last_movement_key** will only update if you press one of the movement keys you have defined.
 This keeps other key presses out of this buffer.

 https://user-images.githubusercontent.com/5504953/140608341-46f26ec4-6428-4a3a-b890-ec47c53c9141.mp4